mitogen-hq/mitogen/docs/ansible.rst

 When used as the ``mitogen_sudo`` connection method:

-* The inventory hostname is ignored, and may be any value.
+* The inventory hostname has no special meaning.
 * ``ansible_user``: username to sudo as.
 * ``ansible_password``: password to sudo as.
 * ``sudo_flags``, ``become_flags``